 - Illness or injury causing the loss

-- Underlying chronic medication conditions, such as diabetes and heart, lung, and kidney disease
+- Underlying chronic medical conditions, such as diabetes and heart, lung, and kidney disease

 In general, people with milder degrees of shock tend to do better than those with more severe shock.
 Severe hypovolemic shock may lead to death, even with immediate medical attention.
 Older adults are more likely to have poor outcomes from shock.